Leadership

 Chief Financial Officer

-A seasoned business leader with deep experience with both privately and family-owned companies, Kim joined Port Blakely in November 2021.
-She brings a diverse set of skills and experiences having held the CFO or senior financial role at companies in sectors ranging from commercial fishing and technology startups to manufacturing.
-As CFO, she sets and directs the company's financial strategy and is a key contributor to our long-term vision.
+Kim is a seasoned business leader with experience working with private and family-owned companies.
+Kim joined Port Blakely in November 2021.
+She brings diverse skills and experiences, having held the CFO or senior financial positions at companies across various sectors, including commercial fishing, technology startups, and manufacturing.
+As CFO, Kim is pivotal in setting and directing the company's financial strategy and is a key contributor to Port Blakely’s long-term vision.

-Kim is a 4th-generation Washington state native with a strong commitment to the community.
-She is active in a wide range of organizations supporting children, with particular emphasis on the foster care system.
-These include serving as a Court Appointed Special Advocate (CASA), a board member for Washington Association for Child Advocate Program, and past president of Treehouse and Girls on the Run PS.
-She is also active in the Washington Women’s Foundation and the CFO Leadership Council.
+As a fourth-generation Washington state native, Kim is deeply committed to her community.
+She is actively involved in various organizations supporting children, particularly in the foster care system.
+Her involvement includes serving as a Court Appointed Special Advocate (CASA), a Washington Association for Child Advocate Program board member, and past president of Treehouse and Girls on the Run Puget Sound.
+Additionally, she is active in the Washington Women’s Foundation and the CFO Leadership Council.

 Liz Marzolf